-- BS The BS setup message denotes the color of the base element that should be dispensed.
-After receiving the message, the refbox will instruct the MPS to immediately provide a base of the desired color. - DS The DS setup message denotes the slide the product should be delivered to.
+- DS The DS setup message denotes the slide the product should be delivered to.
 The DS will consume any workpiece provided, but points can only be scored if the DS was properly setup. - CS The CS setup message initiates either the retrieval or the mounting of a cap.
-For retrieving, a base (with a cap mounted on top) from the machine's shelf must be fed into the machine.
-The machine will then take the cap off the base and buffer it.
-For mounting, a workpiece must be provided onto which the cap is mounted. - RS The RS setup message must state which of the two colors to prepare and retrieve.
+For retrieving a prepared base (with a cap mounted on top) from the machine's shelf must be fed into the machine.
+All base elements prepared on the shelf are specially colored workpieces (clear).
+The machine will take the cap off the base and buffer it on the slide, releasing the decapped base to the output side.
+This base can only be used for providing an additional base to an RS (see below), reuse by placing it back on the shelf, or discarding it at the DS.
+For mounting a cap, a workpiece (without cap) must be provided onto which the cap is mounted. - RS The RS setup message must state which of the two colors to prepare and retrieve.
 Each RS is responsible for two specific colors.
 Some colors require loading the RS with additional bases (cf. Section 5.6.2).
 If the desired color requires additional bases (cf. Section 5.6.1), the machine expects to receive them first.
 Once the required number of additional bases has been received, the intermediate product can be fed into the machine.
 It receives a ring of the desired color and moves the processed product to the output.